ehsanasgharzde/edepth/README.md

 **_To aonaran, who is learning to perceive the profound depths of the world._**
 _from e_

-# edepth: Depth Estimation Model
+# edepth: Trainable Depth Estimation Model

 ## Overview